lanl/ldrd_neat_ml/README.md

 detecting the bubbles are given in `bubbleSAM()` method in `neat_ml/bubblesam.py`.
 In order to run the script faster, modify the `points_per_side` to 16.

-## Running the OpenCV and BubbleSAM detection
+## Running the OpenCV or BubbleSAM workflow

 To run the workflow, user must follow the instructions give below.